Minnesota LLC – How to Form an LLC In Minnesota? (7 Step Guide)

 - Step 1: Choose a Name for Your Minnesota LLC

-- Step 2: Get a Minnesota Registered Agent
+- Step 2: Get a Registered Agent in Minnesota

-- Step 3: Filing the Articles of Organization for Minnesota State
+- Step 3: Filing the Articles of Organization for Your Minnesota LLC

 - Step 5: Get an EIN for Your Business in MN